PrishalM/PrishalM/README.md

 <h1 align="center">Hey there 👋🏼, I'm Prishal (They/he)</h1>

-I am a computer science returner with a strong <strong>user-centric mindset</strong> from a broad background in marketing.
-Most recently, I have experience in UX research & design and am currently closing the gap in my technology knowledge.
+I am a front-end developer with a solid <strong>user-centric mindset</strong> from a broad background in marketing.
+I have experience in web development, UX research & design.
+Currently, utilising my natural problem-solving way of thinking at Dr. Martens where I am continuously learning and developing.

-I am looking to launch myself into a career in technology where I can utilise my natural problem-solving way of thinking to thrive and continuously learn and develop.

 <h2> Get To Know Me:</h2>

 - 🇬🇧 I am based in London, UK.
-- 👨🏽‍💻 Recently completed the futureproof Academy as a Full Stack Development Engineer.
+- 👨🏽‍💻 Work as a Junior Front-end Developer at Dr. Martens.
-- 📱 With my passion and experience for UX/UI, I would thrive in a <strong>Frontend Development</strong> role where I can ensure my user-centric mindset is persistent in all my work.
+- 📱 I am passionate about accessibility, intuitive design and great user experience.
 - 🗺 Outside of work, I am an avid learner of art, ancient & human history, geography, human migration and philosophy.
 - 🧑🏽‍🎨 I also love to explore my creative side through different mediums such as acrylic, chalk, clay, photography and digital wire-framing.